 When Norwood Fisher tried to convince the guitarist to rejoin the band, believing he’d been brainwashed by a religious group, the bassist ended up being charged with kidnapping.
 While the band was able to participate in Lollapalooza and Fisher was eventually acquitted, the incident marked the beginning of a gradual disintegration for the band.
 Dowd would depart the following year and by 1995, Fishbone had been dropped by Sony.
 As the end of the decade approached, “Fish” Fisher and Bingham were gone as well.

 But Moore and Norwood Fisher would soldier on with a variety of collaborators who helped the band maintain its reputation as a fiery live act, including former Suicidal Tendencies guitarist Rocky George and keyboard player Dre Gipson.
 Their recorded output became more sporadic, but the group continued to tour regularly and were frequently name checked by the legion of Orange County ska revivalists like No Doubt and Reel Big Fish who were inspired by the band.
-The crew saw something of a revival in interest after their fascinating saga was told in the acclaimed 2010 documentary Everyday Sunshine: The Story of Fishbone.
+The crew experienced some renewed interest after their fascinating saga was told in the acclaimed 2010 documentary Everyday Sunshine: The Story of Fishbone.

-Last year found Fishbone reuniting its classic-era late ’80s line-up with longtime stalwarts Norwood Fisher, “Dirty” Walt Kibby and kinetic frontman Moore once again teaming with Fisher’s drum-playing brother, guitarist Bingham and keyboardist/trombonist Dowd.
+2017 found Fishbone reuniting its classic-era late ’80s line-up with longtime stalwarts Norwood Fisher, “Dirty” Walt Kibby and kinetic frontman Moore once again teaming with Fisher’s drum-playing brother, guitarist Bingham and keyboardist/trombonist Dowd.
 Since then, the revitalized group has been tearing up stages and appearing at a variety of festivals over the past year in addition to sharing stages with contemporaries like the Mighty Mighty Bosstones and Living Colour.
-The group brings it’s 7th annual Crazy Glue X-Mas Tour to San Francisco this Friday, headlining the Great American Music Hall in San Francisco with support from local gypsy rockers Diego’s Umbrella and SF electro-funk crew the Crooked Stuff.